Maternal Lead Exposure

 - Attention deficit hyperactivity disorder [Daneshparvar: 2016] (see the Portal’s module on Attention-Deficit/Hyperactivity Disorder (ADHD) for more information)

-- Residence (leaded gasoline, environmental sources, contaminate water, etc.)
+- Residence (leaded gasoline, environmental sources, contaminated water, etc.)

 - Occupation (police officers, artists, construction workers, etc. See Jobs That May Have Lead Exposure (CDC) for more examples.)
 [Centers: 2010]